developer-zebra/developer-zebra-site/src/mdmtk/1-0/guide/about/index.md

     through [StageNow
     2.3](http://techdocs.zebra.com/stagenow/2-3/gettingstarted/) prior
     use with this toolkit.
-Features that do not work in StageNow, will also not work using the MDM ToolKit
+Features that do not work in StageNow, will also not work using the MDM Toolkit

 <span id="binding-to-the-mxms" class="anchor"><span id="_Toc449961089" class="anchor"></span></span>Binding to the MXMS
 -----------------------------------------------------------------------------------------------------------------------